 If you are looking for the largest glacier not only in Norway, but the entirety of Mainland Europe, then you are going to want to visit Jostedalsbreen. this massive Glacier extends for approximately 490 square kilometres, which makes many of the other glaciers throughout Norway look like tiny patches of ice.

 It is once again a glacier that is conveniently located within a national park, which means that its surrounding areas are filled with untouched natural beauty.
 If you are able to make it to the highest peak, which stands at over 2,000 meters high, then you will be treated with outstretching views of mountains that you are sure to never forget.

 If you have made the trek to Jostedalsbreen, then you may want to head next door to the other incredibly impressive glacier in the area which is Myklebustbreen.
 As the seventh largest glacier in Norway, it is another great place to get some exercise from glacier hiking while also spending some time amongst pristine nature.

-Folgefonna is more than just Norway's third largest glacier, it also contains one of Europe's greatest summer ski resorts.
-So if you are a big fan of summer skiing or glacier hiking in Norway, then this is one of the best places for you to visit.
+Folgefonna is more than just Norway's third-largest glacier, it also contains one of Europe's greatest summer ski resorts.
+So if you are a big fan of glacier hiking in Norway, then this is one of the best places for you to visit.
 Folgefonna has been a fan favorite for hundreds of years now and remains just as beautiful all year round thanks to consistent snowfall.

 Unfortunately, at times we forget that nature is a living organism and that it can take us by surprise!
 The danger signs around glaciers are there for a reason, large sections of a glacier can break off at any time, and when this happens, you’ll want to be in the safe zone!
 And, sadly climate change has not made the glaciers any less volatile, so for your own safety, you should respect signs and barriers.